spicycode/vim/README.md

 ## On first run

-You will see errors, but this is just Vim complaining about not having the plugins it wants installed.
+If you see errors, but this is just Vim complaining about not having the plugins it wants installed.
 Simply run:

-    :BundleInstall!
+    :PlugInstall

 ## Who runs this?